johnhenry/claudio/readme.md

 # Claudio - Voice-Controlled Claude Code Setup

+This is now a plugin in the [clapplications marketplace](https://github.com/johnhenry/clapplications).

 Comprehensive guides and scripts for setting up voice-controlled Claude Code with local speech recognition.

 ## Overview